buruburukun/renshuu_helper/readme.md

 * More renshuu APIs to make this a better extension
 * Improvements to renshuu's APIs
 * Icons.
 More Kaochan?
-* Finish kanji, grammar and sentence searches
+* Make kanji, grammar and sentence views prettier
 * Make the profile page prettier
-* Clickable kanji - more locations
+* Word -> sentence searches

+## Renshuu bugs

+* Adding grammar to schedules doesn't seem to work (lists untested)